Tips for budgeting your student loan payments

 How to create your budget

-You can’t get ready to make payments if you don’t know how much they’ll be, right?
-The first step is to figure out what loans you have, how much the payments will be, and when you need to make payments.
+The first step to creating a budget is to figure out what loans you have, how much your payments will be, and when you need to make payments.

 Your servicers will send you your actual loan payment amounts about a month before it’s due.
-You can also estimate your payments with online calculators (like this Student Loan Repayment Calculator) by using your loan total and interest rate.
+There are also online student loan calculators for you to estimate your payments using your loan total and interest rate.

 The amount that you’ll be paying on all your loans will include both principal and interest.
 (This starts after a grace period, which is usually 6 months after you leave school.)
 Principal is the amount you borrowed, plus any unpaid interest.
 Interest is the amount you’re charged for borrowing the money.